HudoGriz/QTLspyer/README.md

 ## About

 This application was created as my master thesis project.
 Its goal is to make a **QTL bulk** analysis using NGS data faster, repeatable and easier for the user.
 This is achieved by using a `python` script which connects **GATK** tools into a customizable pipeline.
 A `R Shiny` app allows for easy pipeline customization, data filtration and result visualization.
 To spare the users from all the installation steps of tools and dependencies the whole project is available in form of a Docker image.
 To simplify the installation process scripts for installing on **Windows 10** and **Linux** have been provided.
-All that the user is requeued to manually instal is a **Docker** version compatible with his os.
+All that the user is required to manually install is a **Docker** version compatible with his os.
 * Project status: **prototype**

 Docker image: